Hearn Generating Station: Other uses

 The nearly abandoned plant attracted photographers and urban explorers who published their work on websites and in photography exhibits in recent years.
 On June 15, 2008, Ryan Nyenhuis, an urban explorer trespassing in the plant fell three storeys into a coal chute, and was trapped for three hours when he became pinned under a steel plate.
 He suffered serious injuries and died two days later in hospital.

-During the 1990s the Hearn Generating Station doubled a filming location in many Canadian television productions, including Goosebumps (it served as the Dark Falls Chemical Factory on the Season 2 episode Welcome to Dead House), Once a Thief and Animorphs.
+During the 1990s the Hearn Generating Station was used as a filming location in many Canadian television productions, including Goosebumps (it served as the Dark Falls Chemical Factory on the Season 2 episode Welcome to Dead House), Once a Thief and Animorphs.
 It was usually used to substitute as an industrial factory because of its basic industrial appearance and its iconic tall smokestack.
-This trend began to decrease in the early 2000s but the generating station still appears on TV from time to time, including in 12 Monkeys from 2015-2018 as Raritan Valley National Laboratory, the home of a time machine in a post apocalyptic world.
+This trend decreased in the early 2000s but the generating station still appears on TV from time to time, including in 12 Monkeys from 2015 to 2018 as Raritan Valley National Laboratory, the home of a time machine in a post apocalyptic world.
 In 2010, the station was used as the backdrop for the climactic scene of the movie RED, other scenes of which were shot in the Toronto area.
 In 2018, the station was also used for a location shoot for the Star Trek: Discovery episode "Brother".
-Additionally, it was used as a film location for Shazam! (film).
+Additionally, it was used as a film location for Shazam!.
 Furthermore, the station was also used as a filming location for Disney Channel original films (DCOM) Zombies 2, known formally in the Disney trilogy as Seabrook Power and is where the musical number 'Flesh & Bone' takes place.

 On June 5, 2014, the building was used for the Toronto Luminato Festival Big Bang Bash, their 2nd annual fundraising gala.
 It also featured the Yves Saint Laurent Opening Night Party later that evening.
 In 2015 the building was used for UNSOUND hosted by Luminato Festival.
 In 2016 Luminato Festival used the building for its festival hub where Sunn O))) performed for the first time.